nwoetzel/PTP-web-server/README.md

 `Rscript sd_server/requirements.R`

 This of course assumes, that pip and R are available.
-`easy_install pip` should install pip
+`easy_install pip` should install pip.
-`apt-get install r-base-core --no-install-recommends` should install R on ubuntu - similar packages are available for other Linux distributions
+`apt-get install r-base-core` should install R on ubuntu - similar packages are available for other Linux distributions.
-Additionally, PTP uses [ete](http://etetoolkit.org/) [ete2](http://pythonhosted.org/ete2/) for visualiziation which in turn requires PyQt4 which cannot be installed via pip, but through the package manager of your OS:
+Additionally, PTP uses [ete2](http://pythonhosted.org/ete2/) for visualiziation which in turn requires PyQt4 which cannot be installed via pip, but through the package manager of your OS:
-`apt-get install python-qt4`
+`apt-get install python-qt4`.
-You can also compile it yourself [PyQt in virtualenv](http://amyboyle.ninja/Python-Qt-and-virtualenv-in-linux/) An X-server is also required for ete2.
-Installation and setup are described here: http://pythonhosted.org/ete2/tutorial/tutorial_webplugin.html#servers The code currently assumes, that [Xvfb](http://de.wikipedia.org/wiki/Xvfb) is installed `apt-get install xvfb` which also works on a cluster environment nicely.
+You can also compile it yourself [PyQt in virtualenv](http://amyboyle.ninja/Python-Qt-and-virtualenv-in-linux/).
+An X-server is also required for ete2.
+Installation and setup are described here: http://pythonhosted.org/ete2/tutorial/tutorial_webplugin.html#servers The ptp-webserver code currently assumes, that [Xvfb](http://de.wikipedia.org/wiki/Xvfb) is installed: `apt-get install xvfb` which also works on a cluster environment nicely without having all xorg-server components installed and running.

 Deployment
 ----------